Irish National War Memorial Gardens

-History
+Background

+In 1914, Ireland was part of the United Kingdom of Great Britain and Ireland and many Irishmen joined the British armed forces.
+In particular, the British Army had eight regiments that were raised in Ireland.

+Commissioning

 Following a meeting of over 100 representatives from all parts of Ireland on 17 July 1919, a trust fund was created to consider plans and designs for a permanent memorial "to commemorate all those Irish men and women killed in the First World War".
 A general committee was formed in November 1924 to pursue proposals for a site in Dublin.
 For technical and administrative reasons it was not until its meeting on 28 March 1927 in the Shelbourne Hotel that Merrion Square, alternatively St Stephen's Green, were proposed.
 A debate in the Free State Senate failed to resolve the impasse.
 W. T. Cosgrave, president of the Irish Free State Executive Council then appointed Cecil Lavery to set up a "War Memorial Committee" to advance the memorial process.

-Cosgrave who was very interested in bringing the memorial to fruition met with Sir Andrew Jameson, a senator and member of the committee on 9 December 1930 and suggested the present site.
+Cosgrave who was very interested in bringing the memorial to fruition met with Andrew Jameson, a senator and member of the committee on 9 December 1930 and suggested the present site.
 At that time known as the "Longmeadows Estates" it is about 60 acre in extent stretching parallel along the south bank of the River Liffey from Islandbridge towards Chapelizod.
 His proposal was adopted by the committee on 16 December 1931.
 Cosgrave said at the time that ". ... this is a big question of remembrance and honour to the dead and it must always be a matter of interest to the head of the government to see that a project so dear to a big section of the citizens should be a success".

-General William Hickie saying "the memorial is an all-Ireland one".
-A generous gift was sanctioned by the Irish Government in an eleven paragraph agreement with the committee on 12 December 1933, the Dublin City Council Office of Public Works (OPW) having already commenced work with 164 men during 1932.
+General Sir William Hickie said "the memorial is an all-Ireland one".
+A generous gift was sanctioned by the Irish Government in an eleven-paragraph agreement with the committee on 12 December 1933, the Dublin City Council Office of Public Works (OPW) having already commenced work with 164 men during 1932.

-In the adverse political conditions of the 1930s Éamon de Valera's government still recognised the motives of the memorial and made valuable state contributions to it.
-The cabinet approved work be divided 50% between British and Irish WWI ex-servicemen.
+In the adverse political conditions of the 1930s, Éamon de Valera's government still recognised the motives of the memorial and made valuable state contributions to it.
+The cabinet approved work to be divided 50% between British and Irish WWI ex-servicemen.
 Many difficulties arose in 1937 for the committee with regard to plants, trees and the need to obtain a completion certificate from the Office of Public Works, which was finally issued in January 1938.
 An official opening was agreed for 30 July 1939, but the looming threat of war led to it being postponed.
 In the end, no official opening ever happened, but the first public event in the gardens took place in 1940 for Armistice Day celebrations.